unm-historiography/metahistory/essays/thematic/bibleVscience.md

 Another point of conflict is the age of the earth.
 For the earth to fit into the **big bang theory**, the earth would have required millions of years to have evolved from nothing into life as we know it today.
 For **creation theorists**, they paint the earth in a much younger time span.
 Even those in the Christian community argue over taking the story of creation literally; as God created the earth in six, 24 hour, days.
 In this scenario the first book of the Bible, Genesis, is looked at as a histrocal source of how the world came about.

+The [**Gap theory**](https://biblicalscienceinstitute.com/uncategorized/the-gap-theory/), came about in response to the huge disparity of the earth's age between evolution, science, and creation, the Bible.
+In an attempt to bridge this major gap some in the Christian community theorized that there was a significant amount of time between Gensis 1:1 (God creating the heavens and earth) and Gensis 1:2 (the Earth being formless, empty, and covered in darkness).
+This theory has minimal supporters in the Christian community, but it is interesting to see how science has once again influenced the lens through which the Bible is trying to be viewed.

 {% include figure.html
   class="img-right"
   width="33%"